“You must be the change you hope to see in the world.” – Gandhi

-To complicate matters, it doesn’t take much to turn hypersensitive, insecure safety addicts off with information that threatens to expose their addiction to safety.
+To complicate matters, it doesn’t take much to turn hypersensitive safety addicts off with information that threatens to expose their addiction to safety.
 Desperate peer-approval addicts loathe thinking for themselves.
-And esteem addicts adore any and all lies that elevate esteem (and trigger dopamine) and deplore information and individuals capable of reducing esteem / dopamine flow.
+And esteem addicts adore any and all lies that elevate esteem (and trigger dopamine) but deplore information and individuals capable of reducing esteem and dopamine flow.

 I guess someone has to start, so…

 Hello, my name is Charles and I’m a dopamine addict.